alessiococchieri/BDA-project-sparkify/README.md

 Since our goal is to predict the users more likely to churn (postive class), **F1-score of positive class** has been considerend as main reference to select the best model for the current problem.

-At the same time also AUC-PR turned out to be good indicator to evaluate the performances of the models.
+At the same time also AUC-PR turned out to be a good indicator to evaluate the performances of the models.
 When working with imbalanced datasets in binary classification problems, it's often more appropriate to use the AUC-PR as a performance metric rather than the AUC-ROC.
 It provides a more accurate representation of the model's ability to correctly classify the minority class.

 # Feature analysis
 The 18 features can be divided into 3 different levels: